alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/07_Methods_part.md

 > For the within-subjects analyses, a power calculation using G\*Power (Faul et al., 2009) indicated a sample size of *N* = 36 when assuming a medium effect size of *f* = .25, a power of 1-&beta; = .95 and an &alpha;-level of .05.
 Yet, for the between-subjects analyses, G\*Power indicated a required sample size of *N* = 136 to achive a power 1-&beta; = .95 to detect a medium effect size at the nominal &alpha;-level.
 Given limited resources to perform our study, we therefore set 1-&beta; to .80 and recruited a sample of *N* = 82, still enabling us to detect a medium effect size with adequate power.

+Also, as was already mentioned, consider that there may be data exclusions: for technical reasons or because of missings and outliers.
+So it is always a good idea 1) to determine criteria for possible data exclusions and 2) to oversample by at least 10%.

 ## Materials

 In this section, all material used in the study is described, e.g., questionnaires, experimental paragdigms or stimuli used.
 Ideally, this is done in a detail that enables other researchers to directly replicate our study.
 If this is not possible (e.g., because of the word limit of your manuscript), we refer to supplementary methods in the Supplementary Material.
 Often enough, we will use material that we already described in an earlier manuscript, and more likely than not it took us some time to arrive the perfect description of our material back then.
-While it is generally accepted that authors should omit self-plagiarism, an optimal description of a material or aprocedure---at least in our opinion---can and indeed *should* be reused.
+While it is generally accepted that authors should omit self-plagiarism, an optimal description of a material or a procedure---at least in our opinion---can and indeed *should* be reused, but a reference should still be given.
 So, we may save your standard material descriptions (as Word or text or R Markdown file) and simply copy and paste it in your main manuscript.

 ### Questionnaires and tests